Serhii-Leonenko/mate-fastapi/README.md

-"# mate-fastapi"

-DON'T FORGET TO ADD .env with DATABASE_URL=
+DON'T FORGET TO RENAME .env.sample to .env